ashleygraf101/performance-test/README.md

 I assume that ShowPo's system can comfortably cope with 8000 concurrent users, to accommodate for spikes from email marketing campaigns, social media marketing, and press coverage.

 This is not a full-scale load test.
-It follows two use cases: signing in, and viewing a home page.
+It follows two use cases: signing in, and viewing a "home" page.

 I used $100 million in projected revenue for 2020 and a 8% conversion rate as my guide to this number to find a baseline, as well as an average order value of $70.
+To picture load concerns of a 4% conversion rate, merely double the numbers in each test except the smoke test.

 The typical ecommerce fashion and apparel website, according to Fireclick Index, has a 7.2% conversion rate.
 My thinking is that ShowPo is a higher performer, due to growing with their customers over the years through social media marketing.